 - A representative, who is knowledgeable about the project and capable of performing the required tests and capable of providing access to inspection areas must be present.

 - What if my system fails to pass inspection?

 - All systems must be pre-tested to prove they work correctly before inspectors perform their inspection.
 If a system fails to pass the original inspection, a fee will be charged for all subsequent reinspections.

 - What are the fees for inspections/reinspections?

 - The cost of inspections is covered in the cost of plan review fees unless re-inspections are necessary.
 Re-inspection fees are assessed if needed during the construction process.
-If an inspection is not passed and the inspector has to make an addition visit to the site, the additional cost associated with the additional trip has to be recovered through a re-inspection fee.
-The fee for all construction re-inspection is $100.00.
+If an inspection is not passed and the inspector has to make an addition visit to the site, the additional cost associated with the additional trip has to be recovered through a re-inspection fee. f the inspection fails there is a $150.00 reinspection fee, then after that there will be a $200.00 reinspection, the fee is continued for each additional failed inspection afterward..
 For a complete list of FMO fees, please visit our Fee Schedule page.